Collins7-7/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Their was a naming error and so i changed the name in the create action from Toys to Toy since that's the correct name of the model.

 - Update the number of likes for a toy

   - How I debugged:
+  I added the render json: toy in the update action since there was no json being returned in the response leading to a syntax error.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I added the delete route by using all the routes provided by the resource tool.